How can you whiten teeth?

 • Use dental floss

-Whitening products can help maintain the results of teeth whitening in the long term .
+Whitening products can help maintain the results of teeth whitening long-term.

-The various teeth whitening methods differ primarily in effectiveness, speed, and cost.
-The best teeth whitening method depends on individual needs.
+The various methods for teeth whitening differ primarily in effectiveness, speed, and cost.
+The best method for whitening teeth depends on individual needs.

 Home bleaching medium to strong medium